sap-tutorials/btp-foundation/tutorials/cp-kyma-redis-function/cp-kyma-redis-function.md

 ### Deploy Redis

-In this step, you will deploy the Redis resources, obtained in [Step 1](#clone-the-git-repository), into Kyma runtime.
+In this step, you will deploy the Redis resources, obtained in [Step 1](#clone-the-git-repository), into SAP BTP, Kyma runtime.
 These resources include:

 - `redis.yaml`: The deployment defining the Redis cache configuration.
 - `redis-service.yaml`: The Kubernetes Service which exposes the Redis instance to the two Serverless Functions.